Maracha District

 Maracha District is a district in the West Nile sub-region, in the Northern Region of Uganda.
 It was formed in 2006 from Arua District.

 History

 Initially, the counties of Maracha and Terego were removed from Arua District to form a new, single district, which was also known as Maracha–Terego District or Nyadri District.
-From the district's inception, where to locate its headquarters had been a contentious issue.
-In February 2007, one group of elected officials from the district asked a court to block the location of the new district headquarters in an opposing location.
+From the district's inception, the location of its headquarters had been a contentious issue.
+In February 2007, one group of elected officials from the district led by the former Hon.Min Alex Onzima asked a court to block the location of the new district headquarters in an opposing location.
 After nearly five years of disagreement, Terego County opted to return to Arua District and Maracha County went on to form the new district on its own.

 Location

 The district is bordered by Koboko District to the north, Yumbe District to the north-east, and Terego District to the east and Arua City to the south.
 The Democratic Republic of the Congo is west of Maracha District.
 Maracha Town is approximately 39 km, by road, north of Arua, the largest town in the sub-region.
 The coordinates of the district are 03 17N, 30 56E.
 (Latitude:3.28750; Longitude:30.94000).